Vergeront Museum Planning

 Originally Posted June 2018

 Loose parts, or at least the term, has captured attention and imaginations in museums, early childhood centers, libraries, nature centers, parks, and playgrounds.
-The assorted, moveable and found materials and objects that spark, enrich, and extend children’s play and imaginations can be almost anything: feathers, pinecones, corks, bricks, shells, spools, or sticks.
+The assorted, moveable, and found materials and objects that spark, enrich, and extend children’s play and imaginations can be almost anything: feathers, pinecones, corks, bricks, shells, spools, or sticks.

 In a world where increasingly little is left to chance in childhood and play, loose parts are wonderfully unscripted.
 These uncategorizable pieces and parts come with no specific directions for what they are or what children might do with them.
 Tucked into pockets, resting as a sedimentary layer in the bottoms of backpacks, clutched in small hands, or reverentially collected at the shore, children find, pick up, and carry treasured objects.
 They combine, line up, take apart, exchange, and rearrange loose parts in countless ways.
 In their play, children are writing the operations manual for shells, a cache of pinecones, bottle caps, or buttons with their play and imagination.

 When children build, collage, or trade objects, they are comparing, sequencing, and seriating.
-They are valuing color, size, shape, and materials.
+They are exploring and valuing color, size, shape, and materials.
 As they lift, move, and occasionally drop glass pebbles, marker caps, or paper clips, they are discovering the properties of glass, plastic, and metal.
 In building with tubes and discs, they deal with balance and stability, use spatial reasoning, and solve problems three-dimensionally.
 New words about shapes, texture, designs, and structures are essential to describing how the fabric feels, the certain flat blue disc that is needed, or the delight a child is feeling.